MileHacker Logo

 • VVO: Waiting areas, cafes, restaurants, duty-free shops, Wi-Fi in international departure zone.

-• Railway Station: Waiting rooms, ticket counters, baggage storage, cafes, shops.
-Platforms are simple to navigate.
+• Railway Station: Waiting rooms, ticket counters, luggage storage, cafes, shops.
+Platforms are convenient to navigate.

-• Customs: Expect potential customs checks if departing with items of value or significant cash amounts.
+• Customs: Be ready for potential customs checks if departing with items of value or significant cash amounts.

 Long-Distance Bus Options